Frequently Asked Questions

-When faced with criminal charges it is important to fully understand your charges, the potential penalties, and your defense options.
 The team at James A. Bullard Jr., P.C. is dedicated to providing the people of Richmond with knowledgeable and aggressive representation, and we can assist you no matter what type of misdemeanor or felony charges have been brought against you.
 We understand that this is a confusing time, and to help answer some of your questions, we have provided the following information.
-If you would like to learn more about your specific situation, please contact our firm as soon as possible to discuss your case with our experienced criminal defense team.
+If you would like to learn more about your specific situation, please contact our firm as soon as possible to discuss your case with our experienced Richmond criminal defense lawyer.

 If I am arrested, should I speak with the police?